 At the time you start brushing the teeth for children, you must drive home the importance of oral hygiene.
 Make sure that you follow these simple steps on a regular basis to brush away bad breath and other tooth problems.
 [Explore: Child's Dental Health Care Tips During Holidays]

 - Brushing twice a day, at morning and at night is definitely a must for oral hygiene

 - Besides cleaning of the teeth, the tongue must be cleaned as well.
 Teach your kids how to floss

 - Children should drink lots of water to prevent dryness of the mouth

 - They must have fruits and vegetables daily, should not skip meals and avoid foods that contain excess sugar.
 Fibrous foods activate the salivary glands and ensure that they salivate enough

 - In case your children use braces, make sure those are cleaned regularly

-- Every year, take your kids for dental check-up at least once
+- Every year, take your kids for a dental check-up at least once

 Remember, temporarily masking foul breath with mints or gums is not the solution.
 Kids must be educated from a very young age about the importance of oral hygiene.
 If problems persist despite regular brushing, flossing and regular care, you must consult a dentist at once.

 Did you like the blog?
 Did you find it useful?
-Please share your thoughts, ideas and feedbacks with us; we’d love to hear from you.
+Please share your thoughts, ideas, and feedback with us; we’d love to hear from you.